- Books, Literature, and Writing»

 Another Time...Another Place!

-Sophie…a widow who has seen 68 springs in her lifetime…was now living in her country house with Martha, the aide...appointed by her daughter.
-Sophie had been in bed for the last fourteen months since she had a stroke.
+Sophia…a widow who has seen 68 springs in her lifetime…was now living in her farm house with the aide Maha...who was appointed by her only daughter.
+Sophia had been in bed for the last fourteen months since she had a stroke.
 Her right limbs were paralyzed and her speech was affected.
 She couldn’t speak anymore.
 But she could think.
 And she could feel.
 And she could dream.
-She could not go to places but she could fly back to revisit her life…and that was the most amazing thing…in fact, the only amazing and colorful aspect, of her otherwise dull life.
-Her memories!
+She could not go to places but she could fly back to revisit her life…and that was the most amazing thing…infact, her memories were the only amazing and colorful aspect, of her otherwise dull life.

 Turn Back the Windmills of Time...